joseeden/All-Things-Linux/README.md

 > [!Note]
 > This repository is now archived.
-> All future documentations can be accessed on my personal website.
+> All future documentations can be accessed on my personal website.<br>
 > See [Joeden in Github](https://github.com/joseeden/joeden)

 This repository contains projects on Linux that I've been working on since the first time I opened a terminal.